alfe-ai/alfe-agent_instructions/README.md

 This project is released under the MIT License.

-© 2023-2025 Alfe AI, Lochner Technology and Commerce, LLC.
+Copyright (c) 2023-2025 Lochner Technology and Commerce, LLC, dba Alfe AI.

 For full details, see the [LICENSE](https://github.com/alfe-ai/alfe-agent_instructions/blob/main/LICENSE) file.